By Eric Johnson

 Don’t get me wrong.
 I am not saying everyone, including Dr. Scorgie himself, should actively pursue encounters with those from other religions.
 From his writing, I can see that this is not his gift and he could become easily frustrated.
 This doesn’t mean that scholars shouldn’t have answers for opposing viewpoints outside their field.
 I remember a story that Dr. Ronald Youngblood told in 1995 in our Prolegomena (Hermeneutics) class when I attended “Bethel Seminary West” in 1995.
 While returning from a conference from the East Coast, he sat next to a Mormon on the flight home; his conversation ended up lasting several hours.
 After he returned, Dr. Youngblood–who was the favorite professor for many students–admitted to our class, “I didn’t know enough about Mormonism to be able to engage him effectively.”
 However, he added, “But I’m going to do my best to find out the answers so that next time I will be more effective.”
 This scholar—he was a major player in the NIV and TNIV translations—blew away my presuppositions.
 He admitted that he was not omniscient and desired to do a better apologetic job the next time such an opportunity arose.
 My respect for this man increased greatly that day.

 For those who are actively dialoguing with others in apologetics, one person’s style might differ from another’s.
 Dr. William Lane Craig explained, “I recognize that there remains the problem of how to apply the theoretical material learned in this course.
 I’ve always thought that the problem was best left to each individual to work out according to the type of ministry to which he feels called. . .”
 (Reasonable Faith: Christian Faith and Apologetics, p. xv) Of course, there are boundaries, and crossing the lines ought to be criticized.
 And circumstances certainly play a role in how we approach any particular situation.
-For example, the way that I would share my faith at a family reunion is different than when I stand outside Salt Lake City’s Temple Square and offer Christian tracts or engage strangers in a conversation.
+For example, the way that I would share my faith at a family reunion is different from when I stand outside Salt Lake City’s Temple Square and offer Christian tracts or engage strangers in a conversation.

 Dr. Scorgie is correct when he writes on page 31, “Every human being possesses such a degree of God-likeness that they are always deserving our respect” (his emphasis).
 He adds at the bottom of the page, “Besides the work of the Spirit never requires that people be intimidated or belittled.”
 If he believes this is true, then why does he purposely demonize those who aim their ministry to members of other religions and whom he classifies as practicing “smash-mouth” apologetics?
 Because they don’t do apologetics according to his standards, somehow he thinks that these apologists are practicing wrong methods.
 So why does he want to force his methods on others?
 When he slanders his brothers and sisters in Christ—many of whom have given up so very much in order to present truth to those who would otherwise not have a chance to see what biblical Christianity is all about—it makes him appear to be a hypocrite.
 After all, where is his respect for those who practice apologetics differently than he?